Ladsgroup/reference-island/docs/pipeline.md

 [[Code]](../wikidatarefisland/external_identifiers/generate_whitelisted_ext_ids.py), [[Makefile Command]](../Makefile#L7-L8): `make data/whitelisted_ext_idefs.json`

 This service produces a list of External Identifier resource which are viable candidates for data extraction.
-It tests scrapes a sample of 10 usecases from each non [***blacklisted external identifier***](../config/default.yml#L78-L106) to determine whether the resource of that identifier contains enough viable data to scrape.
+It test-scrapes a sample of 10 use cases from each non [***blacklisted external identifier***](../config/default.yml#L78-L106) to determine whether the resource of that identifier contains enough viable data to scrape.
 It then collects all identifiers representing viable resources and writes their Wikibase Property IDs to a JSON array.

 ###  SS 2: Schema.org JSON-LD context fetcher

 [[Code]](../wikidatarefisland/data_access/schema_context_downloader.py), [[Makefile Command]](../Makefile#L12-L13): `make data/schema_org_context.jsonld`

-This service downloads the Schema.org JSON-LD context to prevent multiple calls to http://schema.org to resolve JSON-LD document contexts.
+This service downloads the Schema.org JSON-LD context to prevent multiple calls to http://schema.org during scraping.

 Until 2020-05-19 it was possible for PyLD to automatically obtain it through content-negotiation of schema.org but this broke.
 To mitigate this, the side-stream has a backup method to get the context from the schema.org docs.